ADC Design Principles

 Iksuda's goal is to design & deliver better ADCs which address unmet clinical needs

-We design our ADCs to meet our criteria for clinically meaningful differentiation over on-market comparators, including enhanced TI and wider clinical utility.
+We design our ADCs to meet our criteria for clinically meaningful differentiation over on-market comparators or standard of care through enhanced TI and wider clinical utility.
 We want to advance new therapies for cancers of high unmet need.

 A toolbox of ADC assets is critical to design optimal ADCs for any given target.
-Iksuda is essentially agnostic to platform choices.
-We believe that optimal ADCs cannot be achieved through a single platform approach.
-We utilize in-house and in-licensed platforms, incorporating the best and most suitable in each ADC construct.
+We believe that optimal ADCs cannot be achieved through a single platform approach, and we have built a suite of ADC assets through in-house and collaborative research.
+Our assets cover the entire spectrum of ADC design.

 Iksuda's ADC toolbox